For access to the current Concept Form template see 'Downloads' at the bottom of this page.

 - Lung: 562

 Funding for the five year REQUITE project ended on 30th September 2018.
-In order to support continued maintenance of the database and biobank beyond this date, and to facilitate continued access to researchers, the REQUITE Steering Committee has approved a tiered cost recovery model.
-Contact REQUITE (firstname.lastname@example.org) for more information on pricing.
+REQUITE does not benefit financially from supplying data and/ or samples to researchers, but does make a charge to cover its costs and support continued maintenance of the database and biobank beyond the ending of the funding period.
+To facilitate this continued access to researchers, the REQUITE Steering Committee approved a tiered cost recovery model for access to data and/ or samples.
+Contact REQUITE (email@example.com) for more information on pricing.

 Extract from the REQUITE Publications Policy v2 (13FEB18)